Stencyl/stencylpedia/chapter-b/pencyl.md

 ## What is Pencyl?

 Pencyl is Stencyl's built-in image editor.
-You can access it through Stencyl when you're editing an actor animation frame, or a tileset frame, by pressing the Edit Image button in the lower right-hand corner:
+You can access it through Stencyl any time you need to edit an image on the fly.

+*(For example, when you're editing an actor animation frame, or a tileset frame, by pressing the Edit Image button in the lower right-hand corner)*

 ![Pencyl](http://static.stencyl.com/help/images/PencylEditImage.png)